 Hotel managers face a common conundrum when it comes to the dreaded b-word: bed bugs.
 The challenge is that they must address any issues swiftly, while at th

 While household pests are commonly assumed to be roaches or bed bugs, stink bugs are no less common and nuisance-creating.
+As condensed and populated as New York is, it is no surprise that stink bugs enjoy calling this place home.

 Discovering signs of mice or rats in your attic can be alarming, but it's important to address the issue promptly to prevent further damage and potential health hazards.
 Here are some common indicators that you may have a rodent problem in your attic: